 Blindness prevents the normal light/dark synchronization which results in severe circadian rhythm alterations.

 People with Alzheimer's Disease often experience circadian abnormalities.
-Chronobiotics have been discussed as treatment.
+Chronobiotics have been discussed as part of a treatment regimen.

-Pain Control - not widely used yet, but there has been research into the use of chronopharmalogics in control of pain.
+Pain Control - not widely used yet, but there has been research into the use of chronobiological materials in control of pain.

 Obesity - Chronobiology and Obesity: Interactions between Circadian Rhythms and Energy Regulation